aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

   dst = \frac{src.x}{src.x \times src.x + src.y \times src.y + src.z \times src.z + src.w \times src.w}

+Interpolation ISA
+^^^^^^^^^^^^^^^^^

+The interpolation instructions allow an input to be interpolated in a different way than its declaration.
+This corresponds to the GLSL 4.00 interpolateAt* functions.
+The first argument of each of these must come from ``TGSI_FILE_INPUT``.

+.. opcode:: INTERP_CENTROID - Interpolate at the centroid

+   Interpolates the varying specified by src0 at the centroid

+.. opcode:: INTERP_SAMPLE - Interpolate at the specified sample

+   Interpolates the varying specified by src0 at the sample id specified by src1.x (interpreted as an integer)

+.. opcode:: INTERP_OFFSET - Interpolate at the specified offset

+   Interpolates the varying specified by src0 at the offset src1.xy from the pixel center (interpreted as floats)

 .. _doubleopcodes:

 Double ISA